Matthew-Lakatos/grokking-metastable/README.md

 Expected output: a folder runs/smoke_transformer/ containing a CSV log and geometry checkpoints.
 The test should finish without errors and show test_err = 0.000 after ~7000 steps.

 Full Experiments (Reproducing the Paper Results)
-The main experiment is an Arrhenius sweep that varies the learning rate (hence the effective temperature T e f f
+The main experiment is an Arrhenius sweep that varies the learning rate (hence the effective temperature T_eff ) while keeping all other hyperparameters fixed.
-T
-eff
-​
- ) while keeping all other hyperparameters fixed.
 It uses:

 ```text
 Task: modular addition (p=128)